-NOTE: Cycles are designed for specific clothing items, and using them other than instructed in the Use and Care Guide may result in less than optimal performance.
+NOTE: Cycles are designed for specific clothing items, and using them other than instructed in the Owner's Manual may result in less than optimal performance.

 NOTE: Using these cycles may increase the amount of time and energy used, and may not meet the standard Energy Star® Standards.

 If you feel that the washer level is lower than when you first started using this washer, try running a Clean Washer cycle.
 This cycle re-calibrates the control, and resets it back to the factory-set water levels.
 You should run this cycle approximately 1 time per month (using the Affresh® Washer cleaner), and this will re-calibrate the control every time the Clean Washer cycle is used.
 Always run a Clean Washer cycle empty.
 Remove all clothing items before running a Clean Washer cycle.

 You can run this cycle anytime (without using Affresh®) if you feel the water level needs to be re-calibrated.

 affresh® cleans deep inside your appliances reaching components such as the tub, racks, pump, valves, drain, and recirculation hoses.

 Cleaners are available at many retailers or can be purchased here.

 Below illustrates how HE washers work compared to traditional filling washers:

 For best performance, it is recommended to load items in loose heaps evenly around the washplate.
 Do not overload the washer.